ginforu/ginforu.github.io/content/authors/admin/_index.md

       Responsibilities include:
-      - Developed a neural network using BERT preprocessing model, designed a model capable of converting natural language into SQL statements -Used a dataset consisting of Chinese questions and corresponding SQL queries to achieve the transformation from natural language to structured query language
+      - Developed a neural network using BERT preprocessing model, designed a model capable of converting natural language into SQL statements
+      - Used a dataset consisting of Chinese questions and corresponding SQL queries to achieve the transformation from natural language to structured query language

 # Skills